rdswyc/DataStructures/BinaryTree/README.md

 * `main.cpp` is the entry point of the console program and will call the functions in the header file.

 Since there are multiple files, building has to take care of all needed dependencies.
 Thus, build it by running the following command.
 You should see a `.exe` file was created on the same directory.
-Click it to run.
+Click it to run the console app.

 ```
 gcc BinaryTree.cpp main.cpp -o BinaryTree